Sarus crane: Courtship and breeding

 The nests can be more than 2 m in diameter and nearly 1 m high.
 Pairs show high fidelity to the nest site, often refurbishing and reusing a nest for as many as five breeding seasons.
 The clutch is one or two eggs (rarely three or four) which are incubated by both sexes for about 31 days (range 26–35 days).
 Eggs are chalky white and weigh about 240 grams.
 When disturbed from the nest, parents may sometimes attempt to conceal the eggs by attempting to cover them with material from the edge of the nest.
 The eggshells are removed by the parents after the chicks hatch either by carrying away the fragments or by swallowing them.
 About 30% of all breeding pairs succeed in raising chicks in any year, and most of the successful pairs raise one or two chicks each, with brood sizes of three being rare.
 One survey in Australia found 60% of breeding pairs to have successfully fledged chicks.
 This high success rate is attributed to above-normal rainfall that year.
 The chicks are fed by the parents for the first few days, but are able to feed independently after that, and follow their parents for food.
 When alarmed, the parent cranes use a low korr-rr call that signals chicks to freeze and lie still.
 Young birds stay with their parents until the subsequent breeding season.
 In captivity, birds breed only after their fifth year.
 The sarus crane is widely believed to pair for life, but cases of "divorce" and mate replacement have been recorded.

+Hybridization and introgression between Sarus cranes and brolgas (G. rubicundus) have been recorded in Australia, with hybrid birds being named "Sarolgas".
+One genetic analyses of 389 feathers found nine hybrid individuals with four of these being backcrosses, and found about 10 times more hybrids relative to field observations of birds with obvious hybrid characteristics.